-specifies a text file that requires EBCDIC-to-ASCII conversion (or vice versa) according to character sets IBM037 and ISO-8859-1.
+converts the encoding between EBCDIC and ASCII according to character sets IBM037 and ISO-8859-1.

-- For the receive function: specifies to receive the reader file as text file.
-That is, perform EBCDIC-to-ASCII conversion and insert an ASCII line feed character (0x0a) for each input record read from the z/VM reader.
-Trailing EBCDIC blanks (0x40) in the input records are stripped. - For the punch or print function: specifies to punch the input file as text file.
-That is, perform ASCII-to-EBCDIC conversion and pad each input line with trailing blanks to fill up the record.
+- For the receive function: receives the reader file as text file.
+That is, it converts EBCDIC to ASCII and inserts an ASCII line feed character (0x0a) for each input record that is read from the z/VM reader.
+Trailing EBCDIC blanks (0x40) in the input records are stripped. - For the punch or print function: punches or prints the input file as text file.
+That is, converts ASCII to EBCDIC and pads each input line with trailing blanks to fill up the record.
 The record length is 80 for a punch and 132 for a printer.
 If an input line length exceeds 80 for punch or 132 for print, an error message is issued.